Living In University City Tour

 Millennium Hall is as impressive on the inside as it is on the outside.
 This is Drexel’s tallest building; its 17th floor has beautiful views of Philadelphia’s skyline.
 All rooms are double-occupancy, but the unique design of the rooms allows for private bathrooms.
 When you’re not studying, the first floor of the hall has a television and gaming equipment.

 Race Street Walk

-Race Street Walk is located in the center of some of our residence halls, including Race Street Residences, Myers Hall, and Kelly Hall.
+Race Street Walk is located in the center of some of our residence halls, including Race Street Residences and Kelly Hall.
 In the heart of this student residential district is the Library Learning Terrace.
 When you want to get away from your room and have the ability to study alone or in groups, the Terrace is a great option for you.
 The Terrace has a projector and private hub station for tutoring or coaching, whiteboards, and adjustable seating areas.

 Chestnut Square is a living space complete with multiple food options.
 You’ll find Shake Shack for burgers, hot dogs, and fries; Boba King for bubble tea; Fuel for healthy and quick service meals; and Board and Brew for fresh food and games!

 North Hall has four- and six-person suites.
 Each wing has a full kitchen, while each suite has a kitchenette.
 Students can take advantage of another sweeping view of Philadelphia in the sixth-floor study lounge/classroom.
 There are study areas on the first floor with dry erase boards and a game room with table games for all residents.